 - In a food processor, combine flour, sugar and salt and pulse a few times to mix.
 Add the butter and pulse until the crumbs are about the size of a pea.

-- With the processor running, add 6 tbsp ice cold water and process until the dough starts to come together into a ball.
-Add an additional tbsp of water at a time if dough isn't coming together.
+- With the processor running, add 6 tablespoon ice cold water and process until the dough starts to come together into a ball.
+Add an additional tablespoon of water at a time if dough isn't coming together.

 - Dump the dough onto a floured surface and using your hands, bring together into a disc.
 Wrap the disc in plastic wrap and place in the fridge for 30 minutes to chill.

 - Prepare a sheet pan with parchment paper.

 - Starting with one dough disc at a time, roll out the dough into a rough rectangle that is about ⅛ inch thick and measures about 13 x 11.
 Trim the edges of the rectangle down to a 12 x 10 rectangle.

 - Cut 8 smaller rectangles out of the dough each 3 x 5 inches (see pictures in post).